mananahmed/cv/_includes/grants.md

-`2021`
+`2019-2025`

-- **"Revealing the Archives of the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center"**
+- **"Decolonization, the Disciplines, and the University"**
-- Co-recipient: Susan McGregor
+- Collaborators: Mahmood Mamdani (Columbia), Rosinka Chaudhuri (Centre for Studies in Social Sciences Kolkata), Dzodzi Tsikata (University of Ghana), Samer Frangie (CAMES, American University of Beirut)
-- Funding: $1,500 from Data Science Institute.
+- Funding: $1,500,000 from The Andrew W. Mellon Foundation.

 `2021-2024`